mansii74/Restaurant-Performance-Consumer-Preference-Analytics/README.md

 ## Case Study

-This project analyzes restaurant ratings in Mexico using feedback from real consumers.
-It combines customer demographics, dining preferences, restaurant attributes, and service quality to understand factors influencing customer satisfaction and overall restaurant performance.
+This project analyzes restaurant performance and consumer dining preferences using real customer rating data from Mexico.
+The objective is to understand how customer demographics, restaurant attributes, and service quality influence overall customer satisfaction and restaurant performance.

 ---

 ## Dataset Description

-The dataset consists of multiple relational tables:
+The dataset consists of multiple relational tables capturing consumers, restaurants, cuisines, and ratings.

 ### Consumers

-* Consumer_ID – Unique consumer identifier
+* Consumer_ID – Unique identifier for each consumer
 * City, State, Country
 * Latitude, Longitude
 * Smoker